 What are The Elements of Visual Storytelling?

-What are some of the elements you should keep in mind when telling a visual story?
+What are some of the elements of visual storytelling you should keep in mind when telling a visual story?
 A compelling narrative or point of view, an engaging setting and tone, and the right amount of detail to engage your audience.
-Story is an important element of visual narratives because it helps to give a sense of meaning and organization.
-Without a story, the visuals can’t provide context for what they are showing you.
+Story is an important element of visual storytelling because it helps to give a sense of meaning and organization.
+Without a story, the elements of visual storytelling can’t provide context for what they are showing you.
 Those principles go hand-in-hand with visual storytelling.

 Show, don’t tell

 Think of your viewers as active participants in the story, they are going to fill in many blanks for themselves and construct their own meanings based on what you have shown them (or not).
-The key is making sure that your visuals are concise and give enough information to convey the idea you are trying to get across.
+The key element of visual storytelling is making sure that your visuals are concise and give enough information to convey the idea you are trying to get across.

 Make sure that you are providing enough context in your visual story to avoid any confusion or misinterpretation, so people can understand what’s happening as they follow along with it.
 This creates higher engagement as people create personal connections with artworks, videos, and visual messages.

 Businesses shouldn’t tell the story of their brand, but rather that of the people behind it.
 If you want to stand out from the crowd, be yourself.
 No one can share your unique story because it’s not their story–it’s yours!
 The best way to do this is by sharing everyday stories about your employees and customers via social media.
 This makes you more approachable as a business, making yourself seem like an actual person instead of just another corporation trying to sell products or services.
 We see many celebrities use social media in this exact manner; they want us to view them as real people with emotions too!